Late-Is-Cool/basic-discord-bot/README.md

 npm i discordjs/Commando (command handler, install git in order to use this, guide: https://discordjs.guide/commando/)

+npm i mongoose (if you are using mongoDB)

 I can't think of anything else here i guess